 - Support and disseminate research and development on all aspects of palliative care

-- Support the growth and integration of palliative care in countries throughout Europe
+- Support and lobby for the growth and integration of palliative care in countries throughout Europe

 - Support the development and progression of palliative care education for all of those working in palliative care